kubeshop/testkube/docs/tests-getting-results.md

 ### Getting list of executions in different format

-Table data in terminal is not always what we want when processing results in code or shell scripts.
+Table data in terminal is not always what we want when processing results in code or shell tests.
 To simplify this we've implemented possibility to get JSON or Go-Template based results when getting results lists.

 #### JSON